AkasakaRyuunoske/sentimental-sips/README.md

+== Pre Word:
+This project was developed in a team of 2 people.
+It was developed to as part of a university exam (TSW - Tecnologie Software per il Web) and received 30L (Highest grade possible).
+This project does not have any comercial use, only learing purposes.
+Team did not draw or create in any way any of the images used.
+All tea immages are taken from open sources and are intelectual property of it's creator (Greenfield Tea co.).
+Main page background image is a screenshot from game "Genshin Impact", all credits go to the company creator of the game MiHoYo.

 # Sentimental Sips: Un negozio di tè online

 Benvenuti nel repository di Sentimental Sips, una piattaforma online dedicata alla vendita di tè.